 Biological Engineering and Biotechnology.
 Active areas of research in the musculoskeletal biomechanics laboratory include theoretical and experimental analysis of articular cartilage mechanics; theoretical and experimental analysis of cartilage lubrication, cartilage tissue engineering, and bioreactor design; growth and remodeling of biological tissues; cell mechanics; and mixture theory for biological tissues with experiments and computational analysis (Ateshian).

 The Hone group is involved in a number of projects that employ the tools of micro- and nanofabrication toward the study of biological systems.
 With collaborators in biology and applied physics, the group has developed techniques to fabricate metal patterns on the molecular scale (below 10 nanometers) and attach biomolecules to create biofunctionalized nanoarrays.
 The group is currently using these arrays to study molecular recognition, cell spreading, and protein crystallization.
-Professor Hone is a co-PI of the NIH-funded Nanotechnology Center for Mechanics in Regenerative Medicine, which seeks to understand and modify at the nanoscale force- and geometry-sensing pathways in health and disease.
-The Hone group fabricates many of the tools used by the center to measure and apply force on a cellular level.
+The project seeks to understand and modify at the nanoscale force- and geometry-sensing pathways in health and disease.
+The Hone group fabricates many of the tools used by the researchers to measure and apply force on a cellular level.
 (Hone)

 Mass radiological triage is critical after a large-scale radiological event because of the need to identify those individuals who will benefit from medical intervention as soon as possible.
 The goal of the ongoing NIH-funded research project is to design a prototype of a fully automated, ultra high throughput biodosimetry.
 This prototype is supposed to accommodate multiple assay preparation protocols that allow the determination of the levels of radiation exposure that a patient received.
 The input to this fully autonomous system is a large number of capillaries filled with blood of patients collected using finger sticks.
 These capillaries are processed by the system to distill the micronucleus assay in lymphocytes, with all the assays being carried out in situ in multi-well plates.
 The research effort on this project involves the automation system design and integration including hierarchical control algorithms, design and control of custom built robotic devices, and automated image acquisition and processing for sample preparation and analysis.
 (Yao)